 That’s the title of my “Ethics Corner” column in California Psychologist, discussing some of the quagmires as well as opportunities for ethical practice behind bars.
 I’ve also uploaded a companion resource page here on my website.
 Here’s the way the column starts: A recent photo in the Los Angeles Times pictured a psychologist administering therapy … Continue reading »View full post

 The competency training page showcases legal cases with publicly available teaching tools, most of them free and online.
 Resources include reports, videos and transcripts of hearings and evaluations.
-Featured cases include: Competency Cases Online Theodore Kaczynski Colin Ferguson Ralph Tortorici Scott Panetti Mike Tyson Steven Hayes John Salvi III José Padilla Thomas A. Shay Competency … Continue reading »View full post
+Featured cases include: Competency Cases Online Theodore Kaczynski Colin Ferguson Ralph Tortorici Scott Panetti Mike Tyson Steven Hayes John Salvi III José Padilla Thomas A. Shay Lynette … Continue reading »View full post